Stellantis/stellantis.github.io/_webportal-public-reference/Car.GetDrivingState.md

 #### REMARK

->**Note :** The 5km/h limit to delimit the driving states can be changed by diagnostic.
+>**Note:** The 5km/h limit to delimit the driving states can be changed by diagnostic.

 *Appeared in Software version 5.14.11.30*